SublimeText/AdvancedNewFile/README.md

 ### Aliases:
 You can create an alias to quickly navigate to a directory.
 Simply type in the alias followed by a colon, as with specifying a top level folder.
 Then specify the path as you would normally.
 Note that a top level folder with the same name as an alias will take precedence.
 For more information, see [Settings](https://github.com/skuroda/Sublime-AdvancedNewFile#settings)

+Alias paths may be relative or absolute.
+If relative, the current view will be used as the base location.
+If the current view does not exist on disk, the home directory will be used as the base.
+When specifying absolute paths, be sure to use the system specific style (e.g. Windows `C:\\Users\\username\\Desktop`, *nix `/home/username/desktop/`).
+In addition, you may specify an alias from the home directory by using `~/`.

 In addition to specifying an alias, you can also simply specify a colon, without any preceding text.
-This create the directory structure, beginning at the same location as the file currently in the view, if it exists.
-If the current view does not have a file name, it will default to the first folder in the window.
+Using this will use the current working directory as the path base, if a view exists and is saved on disk.
+If the current view does not exist on disk, it will default to the first folder in the window or to the home directory if no folders exist in the window.

 If an invalid alias and top level directory is specified, the plugin will default to using your home directory as root.

+Sample aliases:

+    {
+        "alias": {
+            "Desktop": "~/Desktop/"
+        }
+    }

+To use the above alias, when specifying a new file enter `Desktop:testDir/testFile`, which would then create a file at `<home_directory>/testDir/testFile`.

 ## Features
 ### __init__.py creation:
 This plugin may optionally create `__init__` in the created directories.
-This can be done by utilizing the correct keymap (`shift+super+alt+n (shift+ctrl+alt+n on windows)`) by default.
+Please reference [Key Maps](https://github.com/skuroda/Sublime-AdvancedNewFile#keymaps) to see the default key bindings to do this.

 ### Tab Autocompletion:
 After typing in a partial path, simply hit tab to autocomplete it.
 Continue to hit tab to cycle through the options.
 Currently, this leverages the built in autocomplete functionality.
 As such, text in the input field will also include stings seperated by predefined word separators.